 Jeep Wrangler JK Buyer’s Guide

 If you’re thinking about purchasing a 2007 to 2017 Jeep Wrangler, you’ve come to the right place.
 Buying a new or used vehicle can be an extremely stressful experience for some.
-While NADA and Kelly Blue Book can offer you guidance on a stock vehicle’s given market value, much of that can go out of the window when dealing with the Jeep Wrangler.
+While NADA and Kelley Blue Book can offer you guidance on a stock vehicle’s given market value, much of that can go out of the window when dealing with the Jeep Wrangler.
 This is largely due to the tremendous amount of aftermarket wares typically adorned on a given Jeep.

 Known by many simply as the JK, the 2007 to 2017 Wrangler has been one of the most successful Jeeps ever produced, both from a sales and performance standpoint.
 A large source of the JK’s triumph is due not only to its modern amenities that its predecessors lacked (hello, power windows and power door locks!), but also the convenience and practicality that the four-door Unlimited version brings to the table.